petertuton/watson-assistant-backup-restore/README.md

 ic fn action invoke --blocking --result assistant-v1/list-workspaces
 ```

-Record the `workspace_id` that is intended for backup/restore for use later...
+Record the `workspace_id` that is intended for backup (or restore), to be used later

 Switch to the region in which the secondary Watson Assistant instance is located
 ```